-What you eat during pregnancy will impact your health as well as your baby’s health.
+What you eat during pregnancy will impact your health and your baby’s health.
 If you follow a healthy diet, you will have a healthy pregnancy, and your baby will develop properly.
-In order to meet your nutritional requirements, you can eat healthy foods like fruits, veggies, and whole grains.
-But you can’t just eat any fruit or veggies – there are certain fruits and veggies that are not safe for consumption during pregnancy.
-In this article, we will tell you about some fruits that you should avoid eating during pregnancy.
+In order to meet your nutritional requirements, you should eat healthy foods, like fruits, veggies, and whole grains.
+But you can’t just eat any fruit or veggies.
+While there are many fruits that are recommended to eat during pregnancy, there are also certain fruits that are not safe for consumption during pregnancy.
+This article is going to be your comprehensive guide on fruits that you should eat and avoid during pregnancy.

 While most fruits do contain the required vitamins and nutrients that your body needs during pregnancy, especially when the foetus undergoes a growth spurt, there are some fruits that may not do any good to your body.
-Some fruits have even been known to affect the health of the foetus, while others can lead to a miscarriage.
+Some fruits have even been known to affect the foetus’s health, while others can lead to a miscarriage.
 Here is a list of fruits that you should not eat during pregnancy:

 Pineapple ranks high on the list of fruits to avoid in the first trimester of pregnancy.
-This is because eating pineapple can lead to sharp uterine contractions, which in turn can result in a miscarriage.
-Pineapple contains bromelain, an enzyme which breaks down protein.
+This is because eating pineapple can lead to sharp uterine contractions, which, in turn, can result in a miscarriage.
+Pineapple contains bromelain, an enzyme that breaks down protein.
 It can soften the cervix and could result in early labour.
-This is why you must avoid consuming pineapple during the course of your pregnancy.
+That is why you must avoid consuming pineapple during your pregnancy.

 Also Read: Foods to Avoid During Pregnancy

-You can consume two to four servings of a nutritious fruit daily.
+You can consume two to four servings of nutritious fruits daily.
 Usually, one serving of fruit includes a cup of cut fruit or a medium piece of the whole fruit.